tvstetten/test_repo_pylinter_v2/README.md

 ## Description
 This repo serves as a reference for the YouTube video found here https://www.youtube.com/watch?v=rY-igT2N8zU&list=PL0dOL8Z7pG3J6t1pqRQiNarBGY-ZnIJcq&index=2.

-Demonstration of how to incorporate continous integration (CI) into a Python project using:
+Demonstration of how to incorporate continuous integration (CI) into a Python project using:

 1. linting
 2. testing